Dodgeball

 What is Dodgeball?

-Dodgeball was first included in the School Games in 2014 and each year there are over 35,000 pupils participating in inter-school dodgeball events.
+Dodgeball was first included in the School Games in 2014 and each year there are over 35,000 pupils participating in inter-school Dodgeball events.
 British Dodgeball has been supporting SGOs and schools with training and competition delivery across numerous counties.
-Dodgeball as a part of the School Games is focused on inclusion and providing more children and young people with the opportunity to be active through dodgeball.
-The fun dodgeball festivals celebrate the School Games values, and should be dedicated to providing all participants with a fun and engaging experience of dodgeball.
-The resources are aimed at teachers and SGOs, and will help support them to offer all pupils, regardless of ability, the opportunity to play and compete in dodgeball.
+Dodgeball as a part of the School Games is focused on inclusion and providing more children and young people with the opportunity to be active.
+The fun Dodgeball festivals celebrate the School Games values and should be dedicated to providing all participants with a fun and engaging experience.
+The resources, aimed at teachers and SGOs, will support them to offer all pupils, regardless of ability, the opportunity to play and compete in Dodgeball.

 Primary Formats